AbishakeSrithar/OddsCheckerScraper/README.md

 `http://localhost:3000/odds/newmarket/16:15`,\
 `http://localhost:3000/odds/2023-10-01-epsom-downs/16:00`)\
 \
-This will load up a variant of Chrome and load the fixture url.\
+This will load up a variant of Chrome, load the fixture url and scrape the odds before closing.\
 ![image](https://github.com/AbishakeSrithar/OddsCheckerScraper/assets/67220345/67001313-8f88-4518-a8d0-1c83698f8b02)\
 \
 6. Navigate back to the browser you used to access the `http://localhost:3000/odds/.../...` endpoint.\